D3lyth/all-i-want-for-christmas/README.md

 - [Amatic SC](https://fonts.google.com/specimen/Amatic+SC) was used for the main welcome page text as it is a nice clean font.

 - [League Script](https://fonts.google.com/specimen/League+Script) was used for the titles of most pages.
 This was chosen to make it look like it was hand-written in pen, just as someone would do when writing lists.

+- [Grandstander](https://fonts.google.com/specimen/grandstander) was used for the flash messagesand the footer due to is clear and clean appearance.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as form field icons.